 Enter the total from Schedule CMS, Credit Manager Schedule.
 Be sure to enclose Schedule CMS with your return.
-Failure to do so will delay the processing of your return.
+Failure to do so will delay the processing of your return or result in the credit being adjusted or disallowed.

 Line 33.
 Voluntary Contributions